stfc/PSyclone/doc/user_guide/psy_data.rst

 verification at runtime.
 There are two implementations of the read-only-verification library included in PSyclone: one for LFRic, and one for GOcean.
+Both libraries support the environment variable ``PSYDATA_VERBOSE`` at runtime, which can be used to control how much output is generated by the read-only-verification library at runtime.
+If the variable is not specified or has the value '0', only changed checksums warnings will be printed.
+If it is set to '1', a message will be printed before and after each kernel call that is checked.
+If the variable is set to '2', it will additionally print the name of each variable that is checked.

 Read-Only Verification Library for LFRic
 ++++++++++++++++++++++++++++++++++++++++